 Typically the S54 vanos does not exhibit the common diesel rattle noise under normal operation.
-If you notice that your engine has suddenly become noisy we recommend that the car not be driven any more than necessary until the source of the noise can be determined by removing the valve cover, vanos unit and both cam hubs to check all 12 mounting bolts holding each cam gear to the camshaft.
+If you notice that your engine has suddenly become noisy we recommend that the car not be driven any more than necessary until the source of the noise can be determined by removing the valve cover to check all 12 mounting bolts holding each cam gear to the camshaft.
 These bolts are known to loosen up over time and if left unchecked can fail without warning.
 In some cases this can cause valve-to-piston interference severely damaging the engine.

 The S54 vanos uses a high pressure oil pump located on the back of the vanos unit.
 This pump, along with the drive hub on the exhaust cam is a potential failure point that may cause extensive damage in a worst-case scenario.
 Mounted to the front of the exhaust camshaft is a drive hub that spins the oil pump on the back of the vanos unit.
 The tabs on this hub are known to fail without warning, causing the oil pump on the vanos to stop spinning.
 Without the high oil pressure needed to drive the cam timing, the engine will misfire at idle and have poor performance.
 It's common to see several mis-fire codes stored in the DME when this happens.
 Additionally, the tab failure on the exhaust hub will typically cause excessive wear to the oil pump holes as they bang back and forth, creating excessive play.
 Our rebuilt S54 vanos units have a modified oil pump to address this potential failure point, and when combined with our cryogenically treated exhaust hub will substantially reduces the chances of pump failures.